What is DYSOS ?

 Our Dennis-Yarmouth Support Our Schools (DYSOS) group includes former and current educators as well as parents of children in the DY schools.
 Current Board members are: John Ameer, Jim and Ruth Driscoll , Joyce Flynn, Lois Grebe, George Higginbottom, Dick McGarr, Phil O’Leary, Pat O’Riordan, Margarita Perez, Crystal Gips, Anne Quinn, Dick Sentner, Kristin Sulivan-stone, Nancy Waldron and Phil Wick.

-We sponsor an one hour “Support Our Schools” on Channel 17 which can be viewed on Mondays at 4:00 PM and Thursdays at 7:00 PM.
-John Ameer, a professor of education at Clark University, is the host.
-To date, more than thirty programs have aired covering a range of DY educational topics with various administrators and teachers.
+We sponsor an one hour “Support Our Schools” on Channel 99 (formerly ch 17) which can be viewed on Mondays at 4:00 PM, Tuesdays at 10 PM and Thursdays at 7:00 PM.
+Crystal Gips, is the host.
+To date, more than 70 programs have aired covering a range of DY educational topics with various administrators and teachers.

 A number of past shows are now being rebroadcast on channel 22.
 A schedule for these shows can be found on the DY Regional Website under the heading, Channel 22.